MileHacker Logo

 • Clinical Hospital Centre Zagreb (KBC Zagreb): Kišpatićeva 12

-• Teaching Hospital Centre Zagreb (KBC Sestre Milosrdnice): Vinogradska cesta 29
+• University Hospital Centre Zagreb (KBC Sestre Milosrdnice): Vinogradska cesta 29

 • Pharmacies (Ljekarna): Widely available.
 Look for "dežurna ljekarna" for 24/7 service.

-• For serious medical emergencies, you shall be directed to the nearest appropriate facility.
+• For serious medical emergencies, you will be directed to the nearest appropriate facility.

 Embassy & Consulate

-• Locate your country's embassy or consulate in Zagreb before travel.
+• Locate your country''s foreign office in Zagreb before travel.

 • Keep their contact information (address, phone number, emergency line) available.

-• They assist with lost passports, emergencies, or other consular services.
+• They assist with lost passports, emergencies, or other services for citizens abroad.

 • Save these numbers in your mobile phone before your trip.